tymeart/markdown-previewer/README.md

-This tool to preview markdown was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and uses [Marked](https://github.com/chjj/marked) to parse the Markdown.